 For many borrowers with poor credit, getting a co-signer with a higher credit score can be the key to approval and/or better interest rates.

-Pros and cons of a home equity loan with bad credit
+Pros and cons of a home equity loan

 - Fixed interest rate, making budgeting easy